Leveraging Multi-Agent System (MAS) and Fine-Tuned Small Language Models (SLMs) for Automated Telecom Network

 \section{Abstract}

-Telecom networks are rapidly growing in scale and complexity, making effective management, operation, and optimization increasingly challenging.
-Although Artificial Intelligence (AI) has been applied to many telecom tasks, existing models are often narrow in scope, require large amounts of labeled data, and struggle to generalize across heterogeneous deployments.
-Consequently, network troubleshooting continues to rely heavily on Subject Matter Experts (SMEs) to manually correlate various data sources to identify root causes and corrective actions.
-To address these limitations, we propose a Multi-Agent System (MAS) that employs an agentic workflow, with Large Language Models (LLMs) coordinating multiple specialized tools for fully automated network troubleshooting.
-Once faults are detected by AI/ML-based monitors, the framework dynamically activates agents such as an orchestrator, solution planner, executor, data retriever, and root-cause analyzer to diagnose issues and recommend remediation strategies within a short time frame.
-A key component of this system is the solution planner, which generates appropriate remediation plans based on internal documentation.
-To enable this, we fine-tuned a Small Language Model (SLM) on proprietary troubleshooting documents to produce domain-grounded solution plans.
-Experimental results demonstrate that the proposed framework significantly accelerates troubleshooting automation across both Radio Access Network (RAN) and Core network domains.
+Telecom networks are rapidly increasing in scale and complexity, making management, operation, and optimization increasingly challenging.
+Although Artificial Intelligence (AI) has been applied to various telecom tasks, existing approaches are often limited in scope, require extensive labeled data, and struggle to generalize across heterogeneous deployments.
+Consequently, network troubleshooting still relies heavily on Subject Matter Experts (SMEs) to manually correlate multiple data sources and determine root causes and corrective actions.
+In this paper, we propose a Multi-Agent System (MAS) that leverages an agentic workflow in which Large Language Models (LLMs) coordinate specialized tools to enable automated network troubleshooting.
+Upon fault detection by AI/ML-based monitoring systems, the framework dynamically activates multiple agents—including an orchestrator, solution planner, executor, data retriever, and root-cause analyzer—to diagnose issues and recommend remediation strategies in near real time.
+A key component is the solution planner, which generates executable remediation plans grounded in internal operational documentation.
+To enable this capability, we fine-tune a Small Language Model (SLM) using proprietary troubleshooting documents to produce domain-specific solution plans.
+Experimental results demonstrate that the proposed framework significantly improves troubleshooting automation and efficiency across both Radio Access Network (RAN) and Core network domains.